msysbio/microbetag/docs/tutorials/local.md

 * Docker / Singularity (containerization technology)
 * the `microbetag` image based on the containerization technology you are using
 * the `config.yml` file that you may get from our [GitHub repo](https://github.com/hariszaf/microbetag/blob/user-bins/tests/dev_io_microbetag/config.yml) or download it directly from [here][1]

+Running `microbetag` using your own genomes/bins/MAGs requires **significant** computing time and/or resources.
+In this tutorial, we will use a very short number of bins (7) to showcase the various steps `microbetag` implements.
+In our experience, memory can hard be an issue, and `microbetag` is more often than not thread-limited.

+## Input and `config.yml` files

+{: .note}
+> For advanced users.
+> Contrary to previous cases, this scenario is not performed from within the CytoscapeApp.
+>
+> The user needs to run `microbetag` first on their computing environment (personal computer, HPC etc.) and then load the returned annotated network to Cytoscape.
+> You may find the input files we are using for this tutorial in the `user-bins` branch of `microbetag`s GitHub repo, under the [`tests/dev_io_microbetag` folder](https://github.com/hariszaf/microbetag/tree/user-bins/tests/dev_io_microbetag).
+>
+> The [`config.yml`][1] file is rather important and allows you to set all the relative parameters for `microbetag` to run.
+> You need to always have it in the root of your input/output folder; i.e. in the path you set as your `io_path` in the `config.yml` file.

 The `config.yml` file is rather important as it is the one that allows you to set your `microbetag` run.